encheres-immo/auction-tools/.changeset/a-tiny-cows-single.md

 "@encheres-immo/auction-widget": minor
 ---

 Added event emission functionality to the auction widget.
-The widget now dispatches events prefixed with auction-widget:, which can be handled using JavaScript on your website.
+The widget now dispatches events prefixed with `auction-widget:`, which can be handled using JavaScript on your website.
 The available events are:

 | Name         | Payload                                            | Description                                                                                          |
 | ------------ | -------------------------------------------------- | ---------------------------------------------------------------------------------------------------- |